-VOM adders are a component of most resources' default energy bids (DEBs) and all default commitment costs.2 DEBs are used in the local market power mitigation process to limit the bids that scheduling coordinators can submit when a resource is found to be exerting market power.
+VOM adders are a component of most resources' default energy bids (DEBs) and all default commitment costs.2 DEBs are used in the local market power mitigation process to limit the bids the CAISO markets use in determining resource schedules when a resource is found to have the potential to exert market power.
 The DEB mitigation system seeks to mirror competitive outcomes when participants might have the ability to exercise local market power.
 In such cases, the CAISO may adjust a resource's submitted energy bid downward to the resource's DEB or the competitive locational marginal price, whichever is higher.
 Default commitment costs serve a similar purpose but function differently in practice.
 Instead of applying only when the potential for the exercise of market power exists, default commitment costs always serve as the cap of the values that scheduling coordinators may submit for minimum load cost bids, start-up cost bids, and transition cost bids.
 These bids are then used by the CAISO's market processes in its determination of whether to commit the resource and for bid cost recovery settlements.